 Purchasing and storing:

-Avocado selection should be done on the basis of color not just by squeezing it to check how soft it is or bruises.
-In fact, one needs to avoid squeezing the avocado to check for firmness in order to avoid bruises and damage.
+Avocado selection should be done based on color not just by squeezing it to check how soft it is or bruises.
+In fact, one needs to avoid squeezing the avocado to check for firmness to avoid bruises and damage.

 The bright green to olive/dark green color of the fruit means it is still raw and needs further ripening.
 When the skin turns brown-green it is ready to eat after which one can place it in the fridge to slow down the process or use it as required.
 Finally, the skin turns purplish-brown-green it is more on the riper side and becomes softer hence should be consumed quickly.